DrSleep/tensorflow-deeplab-resnet/README.md

 * The training script with multi-scale inputs `train_msc.py` has been added: the input is resized to <code>0.5</code> and <code>0.75</code> of the original resolution, and <code>4</code> losses are aggregated: loss on the original resolution, on the <code>0.75</code> resolution, on the <code>0.5</code> resolution, and loss on the all fused outputs.
 * Evaluation of a single-scale converted pre-trained model on the PASCAL VOC validation dataset (using ['SegmentationClassAug'](https://www.dropbox.com/s/oeu149j8qtbs1x0/SegmentationClassAug.zip?dl=0)) leads to <code>86.9%</code> mIoU.
 This is confirmed by [the official PASCAL VOC server](http://host.robots.ox.ac.uk/anonymous/FIQPRH.html).
 The score on the test dataset is [<code>75.8%</code>](http://host.robots.ox.ac.uk/anonymous/EPBIGU.html).

+**22 Feb, 2017**:
+* The training script with multi-scale inputs `train_msc.py` now supports gradients accumulation: the relevant parameter `--grad-update-every` effectively mimics the behaviour of `iter_size` of Caffe.
+This allows to use batches of bigger sizes with less GPU memory being consumed.
+(Thanks to @arslan-chaudhry for this contribution!)
+* The random mirror and random crop options have been added.
+(Again big thanks to @arslan-chaudhry !)

 ## Model Description

 The DeepLab-ResNet is built on a fully convolutional variant of [ResNet-101](https://github.com/KaimingHe/deep-residual-networks) with [atrous (dilated) convolutions](https://github.com/fyu/dilation), atrous spatial pyramid pooling, and multi-scale inputs (not implemented here).